Point Nepean Campground project

 The campground is creating a unique opportunity for people to extend their visit to one of Victoria’s most beautiful and significant national parks, which is helping visitors to immerse themselves in the rich heritage and values of the park, in-turn strengthening their support for its conservation.

-What will the campground and facilities be like?
+What are the campground and facilities like?

-The layout and design of both Stage 1 and 2 of the new campground will ensure a low-impact presence; with the tent layout planned carefully to reduce impact to native vegetation, and a dedicated facilities area to maintain the health and amenity of the park.
+The layout and design of both Stage 1 and 2 of the new campground ensures a low-impact presence; with the tent layout planned carefully to reduce impact to native vegetation, and a dedicated facilities area to maintain the health and amenity of the park.
 The facilities include toilets, showers, a camp kitchenette and an adjoining outdoor barbecue area.

 How can I book to stay in one of the Point Nepean Discovery Tents?